Park Volusia

 • Beginning on October 1, 2024, a beach parking permit will allow Volusia County residents to drive on a Volusia County beach for free.
 However, visitors will have to pay a daily fee or purchase an annual parking permit online or at a Park Volusia office.
 Volusia County residents must register their vehicles to avoid paying the fees.

-• Whether you’re applying online, in the app or in person, applicants will need to upload a valid driver's license, registration for each vehicle, and if a resident, proof of Volusia County residency or property ownership.
+• Whether you’re applying online, in the app or in person, applicants will need to upload a valid Driver's License, registration for each vehicle, and if a resident, proof of Volusia County residency or property ownership.